Wednesday, 2 June 2010

 The next time we saw the room it was immaculate.
 From the window there was a pleasant view over the farmland that we had just traversed, and the bathroom was spacious, with a real bath in which we luxuriated, to the detriment of our blisters but the good of everything else.
-The rest of the afternoon passed pleasantly in sleep.
+The rest of the afternoon passed delightfully in sleep.

 Towards evening we limped back up the street and wandered about in the abbey church.
 As early as the twelfth century, Bénévent-l’Abbaye was an important staging point on the way of Vézelay, requiring pilgrims, then and now, to make the strenuous ascent, only to lose all the hard-won height the next day.